wei-research/UTSChatbot/README.md

 | action_parent          | Retrieve list of parent courses or sub-structures associated to sub-structure|
 | action_prof_prac       | Retrieve whether a course offers a diploma in professional practice          |
 | utter_greet            | Responds to user with a regular greeting along with several buttons          |

+## Python Script
+`actions.py` contains the backend processing involved to transform data and query the database in addition to running custom action calls that have been described above.
+Each action name corresponds to the same class in the Python file derived by the `name` method.

 # Chatbot Snippets
 ## Home screen